 While veneers offer many benefits, there are a few considerations before opting for this treatment.

-- Cost: The cost of veneers can vary depending on factors such as the number of teeth involved, the complexity of the case and the amount of pre-planning required to achieve the best outcome.
+- Cost: The cost of veneers can vary significantly depending on several factors.
+These include the number of teeth being treated, the complexity of the procedure (such as the extent of any necessary tooth preparation), and the amount of pre-planning needed to ensure the best possible results.

 - Potential sensitivity: Sometimes transient sensitivity can occasionally occur with regular bonding procedures.
 Typically, this sensitivity resolves over time.
 However, it may also be influenced by the extent of tooth structure preparation, as mentioned previously.
 Therefore, it’s crucial to receive tailored information regarding your individual situation.
 This ensures optimal results and preservation of tooth structure whenever possible.